Kunlong1994/lab3/Lab-05.md

 Think about where each component should go, and assemble your useless box so that it works like the one on the video you saw for the preLab.
 Insert the electronics, install the mechanical components, glue anything that has not been glued yet, and test your useless box!

 # Lab Submission
+For your write up, include:
+* your Arduino code
+* .stl (or whatever format) files for your "bopper"
-Write-up a **How To Make a Useless Box** guide for yourself to use in the future.
-Include at least one photo of your useless box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality), and a video of your useless box in action.
+* at least one photo of your useless box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality)
+* a video of your useless box in action.

 [[images/lightBox.jpg|alt=Image of a light box used to make evenly lit pictures of products and designs.]]